How to Train a Boston Terrier

 Boston Terriers are moderate-energy non-sporting dogs that benefit from regular but moderate training routines.
 Their intelligence and temperament make them responsive to positive reinforcement training methods.

-With a typical weight of 12-25 lbs and lifespan of 11-13 yrs, the Boston Terrier requires thoughtful care tailored to their specific breed characteristics.
+Plan on 12-25 lbs and 11-13 yrs of life with a Boston Terrier, and plan on the breed's temperament and health profile being specific enough that deliberate attention to both is the baseline.
 Each Boston Terrier has individual quirks beyond breed-standard descriptions — genetics sets a range, not a fixed outcome.

 Health Predisposition Summary: Boston Terriers show higher-than-average incidence of brachycephalic syndrome, cataracts, luxating patella based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.